 This phenomenon can also have negative side effects if job-seekers take a long time to find a new job.
 In this case, there will be an increasing frustration among job-seekers that can lead to a decrease in productivity.
-Moreover, a longer frictional unemployment may result in a production decline in the economy because companies will not be able to satisfy their employee’s demands.
+Moreover, longer frictional unemployment may result in a production decline in the economy.

 As stated above, if frictional unemployment exceeds certain reasonable levels, it may negatively affect the economy.
 Thus, regulators should monitor unemployment levels and take the necessary actions to address the issue.
-The following actions can be taken to keep this natural occuring unemployment at acceptable lower levels:
+The following actions can be taken to keep this naturally occurring unemployment at acceptable lower levels:

-The low transfer of information is the primary reason for rising frictional unemployment.
-The application of mediums (such as social networks, online job boards) that allow faster information exchange will reduce the matching time between the job-seekers and employers and subsequently lower the unemployment.
+The low transfer of information is a primary reason for rising frictional unemployment.
+The application of mediums (such as social networks, online job boards) that allow faster information exchange will reduce the matching time between the job seekers and employers, and subsequently lower unemployment.

 Regulators should resist existing prejudice by increasing the attractiveness of certain workers, jobs, or locations.

 3. Enhance job flexibility